Dayton's Bluff, Saint Paul: Other major figures in the development of Dayton's Bluff

 Gates A. Johnson, Sr., (1826–1918) was the chief engineer of the Lake Superior and Mississippi Railroad Company from 1861 to 1870, the St. Paul City Engineer in 1860, the Ramsey County surveyor from 1864 to 1866, and the chief engineer of the Hastings, Minnesota River and Red River of the North Railroad Company in 1866.
 William L. Banning (1814–1893) was the president of the Lake Superior and Mississippi Railroad Company in 1866.
 William Branch & Company was engaged in surveying and construction on the Lake Superior & Mississippi Railroad from 1865 to 1869.

 Notable buildings

-A famous house in the Dayton's Bluff area is the Wakefield House or the William Wakefield house located at 963 Wakefield Avenue, Saint Paul, Minnesota.
+A historic house in the Dayton's Bluff area is the Wakefield House or the William Wakefield house located at 963 Wakefield Avenue, Saint Paul, Minnesota.
 The house was built in 1860 and the name of the street was changed to be named after the house in 1892.
 The house has since been restored.

 The Schornstein Grocery and Saloon, designed by architect Augustus F. Gauger, was built in 1884.
 It was a popular gathering place for German-Americans, and is listed on the National Register of Historic Places.